fowlertm/vivianHealthTakeHome/README.md

 For this assignment, I decided to go the empirical route and simply try out a couple of basic regression models.
 I settled on a vanilla linear model, a decision tree regressor, and a knn regressor.

-The linear regressor won hands down, with a very respectable ~97%, handling beating the two alternatives.
+The linear regressor won hands down, with a very respectable ~97%, handily beating the two alternatives.
 This would seem to offer support to my belief that a linear model is well-suited to these date, although there are many tests, statistical and otherwise, you'd want to run to make sure.
 I could plot the residuals and make sure they're normally distributed, for example, but that's a project for another time.